Art (ART)

 Typically Offered: Fall, Spring.

 Course Description: This is an introduction course that explores the technical processes involved in digital photography, including using a DSLR camera, editing programs and digital printing skills.
 The course covers the use of camera functions: lens, exposure, f-stops, shutter speeds and digital formats.
 Emphasis will be placed on technical and compositional skills along with the aesthetic importance of the image.
-Students must have access to a high quality DSLP camera with the ability for manual control and RAW image capture.
+Students must have access to a high quality DSLR camera with the ability for manual control and RAW image capture.
 Six studio hours.

 ART 360 Photography II Credits: 3